mediachain/mediachain/rfc/mediachain-rfc-4.md

 and doesn't parse the metadata, allows retrieval with the following
 criteria:

-- Query by statement id, object id or publisher id
+- Query by WKI, publisher or peer id, statement id, object id
 - Query by namespace(s)
 - Query by timestamp